Books and reference material.

 Cellular systems and RF MODEMS

-Browser based data display
+Browser based data display - see above.

 General purpose I/O and modifying or creating drivers for custom applications

 GUI for resistive touch screen LCDs of 3.5, 4.3, 5.0, 7, 8, and 10.5 inches + VGA adapters

 Use of touch screen or buttons (like a lot of ATMs)